This July, the museum re-opened its doors after a four-year closure and a “complete re-imagining.”

-Following a magnitude 5.0 earthquake that hit Central Canada in 2010, there was an opportunity to “re‑build (and reimagine)” the museum that was established when the central bank’s head office was first built in the 1970s.
-Until a few years before it closed for renovations, the Currency Museum belonged to the bank’s currency department; however, it now belongs to the communications department—a “crucial factor” changed the museum’s mission.
+Following a magnitude 5.0 earthquake that hit Central Canada in 2010, there was an opportunity to “re‑imagine” the museum that was established when the central bank’s head office was first built in the 1970s.
+Until a few years before it closed for renovations, the Currency Museum belonged to the bank’s currency department; however, it now belongs to the communications department—a “crucial factor” that changed the museum’s mission.

 “Here was an opportunity to develop an extraordinary outreach tool to help educate Canadians about what the Bank does,” writes Iddon, who suggests reading the museum’s mission statement: “To creatively bring the work of the Bank of Canada to Canadians by demystifying the Bank’s key functions and interpreting Canada’s monetary heritage; and to provide access to the National Currency Collection.”